 - 2 tablespoons capers drained and chopped

-- 2 tablespoons finely chopped cornichons or small pickles
+- 2 tablespoons finely chopped cornichons or small dill pickles (not sweet pickles)

 - 2 tablespoons finely chopped fresh parsley